TheorChemGroup/H-F_replacement/ReplacementSearch/README.md

 ```sh
 jupyter notebook Data_Analysis.ipynb
 ```
-2. Run all cells in notebook
+2. Run all cells in the notebook

 ## File organization